Feargus O'Connor: Last years

 O'Connor quarrelled with his closest colleagues, including Ernest Jones, Julian Harney and Thomas Clark.
 The circulation of the Northern Star fell steadily and it lost money.
 O'Connor's health was failing, and reports of his mental breakdown regularly appeared in the newspapers.
 In the spring of 1852 O'Connor visited the United States, where his behaviour left no doubt that he was not a well man.
 It is possible (though we have only the evidence of the unreliable diagnostic methods of the time) that O'Connor was in the early stages of general paralysis of the insane, brought on by syphilis.

-In 1852 in the House of Commons O'Connor struck three fellow MPs, one of them Sir Benjamin Hall, a vocal critic of the Land Plan.
+In June 1852 in the House of Commons O'Connor struck three fellow MPs in the lobby of the House of Commons, among them Lord John Manners, the First Commissioner of Works.
+The following week he assaulted Sir Benjamin Hall, a reformist MP and vocal critic of the Land Plan.
 Arrested by the Deputy Sergeant-at-Arms, O'Connor was sent by his sister to Dr Thomas Harrington Tuke's private Manor House Asylum in Chiswick, where he remained until 1854, when he was removed to his sister's house.
 He died on 30 August 1855 at 18 Albert Terrace, Notting Hill Gate. and on 10 September was buried in Kensal Green cemetery.
 No fewer than 40,000 people witnessed the funeral procession.
 Most Chartists preferred to remember O'Connor's strengths rather than his shortcomings.